• Skip to primary navigation

 Instructions

-• Combine all the marinade ingredients in a bowl with the pork fillet and set aside for 30 minutes while you cook your noodles and prepare the vegetables.
+• Combine all the marinade ingredients into a bowl along with the pork fillet and set aside for 30 minutes while you cook your noodles and prepare the vegetables.

 • Add the remaining 1 tbsp oil to the wok and add the garlic, spring onions, ginger and peppers, stir-fry for 1 minute, then add 3 tbsp water to the wok and cover with a lid, cook for 3 minutes like this.